dfki-ric/robot_remote_control/README.md

 * src/ControlledRobotMain.cpp (Robot that takes the position command and sets its position to it)
 * src/RobotControllerMain.cpp (controller that sets the desired robot position)

-You can build the Doxygen documentation using `$> doxygen Doxyfile`, it will be written to athe build/doc folder.
+You can build the Doxygen documentation using `$> doxygen Doxyfile`, it will be written to the build/doc folder.

 There are two main libraries generated when compiling this repository: